mattdavis0351/mongodb-labs/exercises/mongo-shell/crud/read.md

 { "_id" : ObjectId("5d7e92671ddae9be2e725c77"), "title" : "Bo ming chan dao duo ming qiang" }
 ```

-In the output below, the query returns the `title` field as expected but the `_id` field gets returned by default too.
+In the output above, the query returns the `title` field as expected but the `_id` field gets returned by default too.

 **Exercise 11** :computer: